Eric-mei/blog/English_CV.md

 I am also a research affiliate of the quantitative data analysis and research unit, Faculty of Education and Social Work, University of Auckland.
 My research interests include educational technology, technology-enhanced language learning, technology acceptance, and teacher education.
 My current research project focuses on the potential use of AR/VR in the educational context.

-## Contact Details
+## 📇 Contact Details

-  Office 💼: R201, Faculty of Education and Social Work, 74 Epsom Avenue, Epsom, Auckland
+  Office： R201, Faculty of Education and Social Work, 74 Epsom Avenue, Epsom, Auckland
-  E-mail ✉️: bmei560@aucklanduni.ac.nz
+  E-mail: bmei560@aucklanduni.ac.nz

 ## Education